NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

-When ``point2dem`` concludes, it prints the *percentage of valid pixels*, which is the number of pixels in the produced floating-point image of pixels that are valid heights (not equal to the no-data value saved in the geoheader) divided by the total number of pixels, and then multiplied by 100.
+When ``point2dem`` concludes, it prints the *percentage of valid pixels*, which is the number of pixels in the produced floating-point image that are valid heights (not equal to the no-data value saved in the geoheader) divided by the total number of pixels, and then multiplied by 100.
+Note that if the DEM footprint is rotated in the image frame, there will be blank regions at image corners, so normally this percentage can be between 50 and 100 (or so) even when stereo correlation was fully successful.

 Command-line options for point2dem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~